Return to top

 🥘 Ingredients

-This banh bo nuong recipe calls for many simple ingredients that you likely already have on hand, and one special ingredient that gives this pandan honeycomb cake recipe its beautiful color!
+My banh bo nuong recipe calls for very basic ingredients that you likely already have on hand, and one special ingredient that gives the cake its beautiful color!
+Scroll down to the recipe card at the bottom of the post for the exact amounts and nutritional information.

 Ingredients for Vietnamese pandan honeycomb cake recipe on a white background.

-• Coconut Milk: A traditional ingredient used in this recipe it pairs nicely with the grassy flavor of the pandan.
+Coconut Milk: Creamy coconut milk is a traditional ingredient used in this recipe that pairs nicely with the grassy flavor of the pandan.
+Coconut cream could work, it will make the cake richer and you may have to adjust quantities slightly.

-• Pandan Extract: Made from Pandan leaves (from the Pandan plant), it has a green color, and a sweet, vanilla, coconut flavor, with a hint of earthy grassiness.
-It is most often found in artificial form, but I recommend getting pure pandan extract.
-I don’t recommend using pandan paste, as that has a different texture and slightly different flavor than the extract.
-Note: You can make this same cake with a variety of extracts for different flavors.
-For example, coffee, almond, or vanilla extract would all work!
+Pandan Extract: Made from the leaves of the pandan plant, pandan extract has a vibrant green color and a sweet, vanilla-coconut flavor with a hint of earthy grassiness.
+While often found in artificial forms, I recommend using pure pandan extract for the best flavor.
+I don’t recommend using pandan paste, as it has a different texture and a slightly different flavor than the extract.

-• Tapioca Starch: The tapioca starch combined with the baking soda and coconut milk is what will help you achieve that honeycomb center!
+Tapioca Starch: Tapioca starch combined with the baking soda and coconut milk is what creates the honeycomb center!

-• Baking Powder: Regular baking powder is double acting.
+Baking Powder: I use regular double acting baking powder.
 This means it reacts once when combined with the wet ingredients, and again when heated.
-Be sure that you have a fresh double acting baking powder for this easy recipe (single acting baking powder will not work!)
+Be sure that you use fresh double acting baking powder (single acting baking powder will not work!)

-Preheat Oven, Beat Eggs: Preheat the oven to 350 degrees F / 180 C. Crack eggs in a medium bowl, and beat lightly with a fork.
-Do not overbeat otherwise your cake won’t have the beautiful honeycomb texture.
-I don’t recommend an electric whisk, hand mixer, or electric mixer for this since you want to avoid overbeating.
+Preheat Oven & Beat Eggs: Before starting, I preheat my oven to 350 degrees Fahrenheit (180 degrees Celsius).
+Then, I crack the eggs into a medium bowl and beat them lightly with a fork.
+It’s important not to overbeat the eggs or your cake won’t have the beautiful honeycomb texture.
+Therefore, I don’t recommend using an electric whisk, hand mixer, or electric mixer.

 eggs beaten in a mixing bowl

-Add Wet Ingredients: Add in coconut oil, water, coconut milk and pandan extract and mix until combined.
+Add Wet Ingredients: Once lightly beaten, I add the coconut oil, water, coconut milk, and pandan extract to the eggs and mix until combined.

 green pandan mixed into wet ingredients in mixing bowl

-Combine Flour Mixture: In a large bowl, mix all the dry ingredients together.
+Combine Flour Mixture: In a large bowl, I mix all the dry ingredients together.

 dry ingredients combined in a bowl

-Fold Together: Add the dry ingredients to the egg mixture and mix slowly.
-Scrape down the sides of the bowl as needed to ensure the ingredients are fully combined.
+Fold Together: I add the dry ingredients to the egg mixture and mix slowly, scraping down the sides of the bowl as needed to ensure the ingredients are fully combined.

 pandan extract added to wet ingredients

-Prepare Cake Tin: Grease the Bundt pan with cooking spray and pour batter or spoon mixture into the prepared pan.
+Prepare Cake Tin: When my batter is ready, I grease the bundt pan with cooking spray and pour the batter into the prepared pan.

 pandan cake batter poured into bundt pan

-Bake: Bake in the middle rack of the oven for 50-55 minutes until your Vietnamese green cake is golden brown.
-Turn off the oven but keep cake in the oven with the oven door partially open for 20 minutes.
+Bake: To bake, I place the cake on the middle rack of the oven and let it bake for 50-55 minutes until it’s golden brown.
+After that, I turn off the oven but leave the cake inside with the oven door partially open for 20 minutes.

 top view of banh bo nuong - Vietnamese honeycomb Cake with coconut shavings on top